brightcommerce/attr_digest/README.md

 I would like to thank [Panayotis Matsinopoulos](http://www.matsinopoulos.gr) for his [has_secure_attribute](https://github.com/pmatsinopoulos/has_secure_attribute) gem which provided a lot of the inspiration and framework for **AttrDigest**.

+I would also like to thank [Lawrence Sproul](https://github.com/Lawrence-Sproul) for bringing to light some potential error conditions,  providing the motivation to make the gem feature complete and provide inspiration for additional validation options.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).